-The discount rate used to measure the total pension asset was 7.6 percent at December 31, 2021 and 2020, respectively.
+The discount rate used to measure the total pension asset was 7.6% at December 31, 2022 and 2021.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that Medical Center contributions will be made at rates equal to the difference between actuarially determined contribution rates and the employee rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Changes in the total pension liability, plan fiduciary net position and the net pension liability (asset) for the years ended December 31, 2022 and 2021, were as follows.
+Changes in the total pension liability, plan fiduciary net position, and the net pension liability (asset) for the years ended December 31, 2023 and 2022, were as follows.